 At Intentionally Inspirational we talk a whole lot about motivation.
 Last week Jason shared with us that there is no “prepackaged” formula for motivation.
 If you haven’t read that post you should, go back and check it out here.
+We talk a lot about motivation, but we don’t always mention discipline.
+How disciplined are you?

 Once you have examined your focus and set milestone goals for yourself by working backward from your ultimate goal, what then?
 I’m glad you asked.